SoumyaMehta/Jukebox-Music-Player/README.md

 This app allows users to browse and play music from their playlist.

 Development Involved:
-*  Identifying and implementing the use cases, behaviors, and features of a Jukebox
+*  Identifying and implementing the use cases, behaviors, and features of a Jukebox.
-*  Implementing all the required layers step-by-step using test-driven development
+*  Implementing all the required layers step-by-step using test-driven development.

   #### Conceptual Overview of a JukeBox:
   ![crio-do-learn-portfolio-skm4898-ME_OBJECT_MODELING_V2-me-objectmodeling-milestone-1](https://github.com/SoumyaMehta/Object-Modeling/assets/69056406/7c8a743b-8886-4ed9-a6b5-50546ac0d0e7)